mii-key/obsidian-links/README.md

 ## Convert autolink to markdown link

 Convert an autolink to a markdown link.
 If an autolink has an absolute URI with `http` or `https` scheme content of the `<title/>` element will be set as a link text.
-If request fails or the URL has other scheme cursor will be places inside the `[]` of the markdown link.
+If request fails or the URL has other scheme cursor will be placed inside the `[]` of the markdown link.
 For email autolink `mailto` scheme will be added before email address.

 <details>
 <summary>Demo.
 Convert autolink to markdown link</summary>